WARP-LAB/Pareizrakstiba/README.md

 #### 3.0

 * 2010-04-19
-* A version for Mac OS 10.6 (32 & 64-bit) created.
+* A version for Mac OS X 10.6 (32 & 64-bit) created.
-* Rewrite for OS 10.4 and 10.5.
+* Rewrite for Mac OS X 10.4 and 10.5.
 * Language dictionary and affix tables updated to latest stable 0.9.1.
 (2010-04-22).
 * Hunspell updated to latest stable 1.2.9.
 (2010-03-03).
 * Enabled autocomplete.
-Possible word completions can be called by pressing ESC key.
+Possible word completions can be called by pressing `ESC` key.
 * Various enhancements in the code.
-* Releasing a preference pane System Preferences : Pareizrakstība that gives user ability to set various options for spellchecking has been postponed.
+* Releasing a preference pane *System Preferences : Pareizrakstība* that gives user ability to set various options for spellchecking has been postponed.

 #### 2.1

 * 2008-05-10
-* Solved issue with Mac OS 10.4.
+* Solved issue with Mac OS X 10.4.

 #### 2.0